iOS Developer in search for meaning 🧘♂️

 }

-• Implementation of the cellFactory is still quite big.
+• The cellFactory is still bloated

 protocol Component {